logologo

 feature image

 The road to settling a decedent’s affairs after their passing can be complex and confusing.
 We frequently receive inquiries, where the estate assets are of such a nature that a probate would be uneconomical, meaning it may cost more than the asset or assets are worth.
-Although probate may be necessary depending upon the value of certain decedent's assets, there is one tool at the survivors’ disposal to avoid probate under certain circumstances and that is an Affidavit to Obtain Bank Property of a Deceased without Court Proceedings.
+Although probate may be necessary depending upon the value of certain decedent's assets, there is one tool at the survivors’ disposal to avoid probate under certain circumstances and that is an Affidavit to claim deceased bank account without probate.

 What is an Affidavit to Obtain Bank Property of a Deceased Account Holder?